peterbono/ux-seo-audit-agent/README.md

   Open Graph tags control how links appear on social media【600788209180035†L553-L599】, and alt attributes help both users and search engines understand images【467421527218735†L89-L96】【600788209180035†L864-L869】.

+  Finally, all recommendations are organised into a **Zoning & Suggestions** tab.
+This view groups suggestions by common page regions (meta head, navigation & header, hero & CTA, main content, trust & social proof, growth & promotions, footer & compliance, accessibility & semantic, and design & UX).
+Seeing feedback in context helps you prioritise improvements where they matter most.
+When you provide a competitor URL, the zoning tab also notes where the competitor site excels – for example, highlighting that a rival page includes more calls‑to‑action or stronger trust cues – so you can visualise what “good” looks like.

 ## 📦 Installation